SHOPS and TRADES

 THE HUGGIN CLOCK- and WATCHMAKERS of ASHWELLTHORPE

 Six generations of the HUGGIN family lived in Ashwellthorpe during the 17th to 19th Centuries with five family members in three generations becoming clock- and watchmakers.
-More family history of this Huggin family is given in the Houses and People section, but the following is an outline so that the clock- and watchmaker Huggin family members can be time-lined.
+More family history of this Huggin family is given at the bottom of this article, but the following is an outline so that the clock- and watchmaker Huggin family members can be time-lined.

 Thomas Huggin Snr, a cordwainer (shoemaker), of Ashwellthorpe died in 1690; he and his wife Joanna had three sons: George the oldest, John, and Thomas the youngest.
 They also had a daughter Susan(na) who had married John Rudland in Ashwellthorpe in 1684.